Cvmcosta/ltijs/docs/README.md

 Please ⭐️ us on [GitHub](https://github.com/Cvmcosta/ltijs), it always helps!

+> Ltijs is now IMS Certified, the next major release 5.0 will bring many new improvements, including the reintroduction of support for database plugins.

 > v4.0.0
 > MAJOR CHANGE
 > - Implemented Names and Roles Service.